-To achieve a favourable outcome for the precinct, it is proposed to implement a NMP for each high noise generating catchment by setting boundary limits with the aim of developing acoustic mitigation measures for the entire catchment, such as catchment boundary barriers, etc. The NMP is proposed to be further developed in the SSD stages.
+To achieve a favourable outcome for the precinct, it is proposed to implement a NMP for each high noise generating area by setting boundary limits with the aim of developing acoustic mitigation measures for the area, such as boundary barriers, etc. The NMP is proposed to be further developed in the SSD stages.